irods/irods_docs/docs/system_overview/troubleshooting.md

 ## Dynamic PEP Signature Mismatches

-When writing dynamic PEPs, getting the signature wrong will provide a hint in the rodsLog:
+When writing dynamic PEPs, getting the signature wrong will provide a hint in the log file:

 ```
 Nov 12 09:57:30 pid:25245 DEBUG: error: cannot find rule for action "pep_resource_resolve_hierarchy_pre" available: 103.